Updated on December 14, 2022

 - Attach a heavy string or twine to the underside of the tripod and add a dark, medium-sized ball to the dangling end.

-- Trim your cover so there’s a good two feet of clearance from the ground and the ball is clearly visible.
+- Trim your cover so there’s a good two feet of clearance from the ground and the black ball is clearly visible.

 Sticky Traps